tekosulaiman/tekosulaiman.site/content/posts/custom-employee-module-in-odoo-19-with-docker.md

 - Created a simple custom Employee module.
 - Activated the menu and confirmed it appeared in the Odoo dashboard.

+> Interested in more hands‑on customization work?
+Check out [Developer Mindset: Layouting in WordPress with WooCommerce](https://tekosulaiman.site/developer-mindset-layouting-in-wordpress-with-woocommerce/) for another practical build‑focused walkthrough.

 ## Example Docker Compose
 ```yaml
 version: '3.1'